Helping Elderly Parents: The Complete Guide

 For instance:

 • Trustworthy Certified Experts™ are highly trained and experienced in estate organization.
-They provide personalized service and professional acumen to get everything in order.
+They provide personalized service and professional acumen to help get everything in order.

-• USAging is a national association that spearheads a network of local Agencies on Aging that develop, coordinate, and deliver a range of services for older people (like a money management program that can help with bill-paying).
+• USAging is a national association that spearheads a network of local Agencies on Aging that develop, coordinate, and deliver a range of services for older people (like a money management program that can help with bill paying).
 They can connect you to an organization in your parents’ area.

 Tips for Caring for Elderly Parents